Why Your Homeowners Insurance Won't Cover Airbnb

 Does my homeowners insurance automatically cover Airbnb guests?

-AirCover provides a useful baseline — $3M in damage protection and $1M in liability coverage — but it is not a substitute for a real insurance policy.
-It only covers Airbnb-booked stays, excludes intentional acts and assault, provides no coverage for weather events or structural damage unrelated to guests, and does not protect hosts who have six or more listings as a primary policy.
+AirCover provides a useful baseline of $3M in damage protection and $1M in liability coverage, but it is not a substitute for a real insurance policy.
+It only covers Airbnb-booked stays, excludes wear and tear, weather events, and intentional acts, and as of March 2025 may require contribution from your own insurance if you have six or more active listings.
 Most insurance professionals recommend pairing AirCover with a dedicated short-term rental insurance policy.

 What is the best insurance for Airbnb hosts in 2026?